arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 # Features

-The **R7FA4M1AB3CFM#AA0** is the main MCU on the UNO R4 WiFi, connected to all pin headers on the board as well as all communication buses.
-Often referred to as RA4M1 in this datasheet.
+The **R7FA4M1AB3CFM#AA0**, often referred to as RA4M1 in this datasheet, is the main MCU on the UNO R4 WiFi, connected to all pin headers on the board as well as all communication buses.

 * **Overview**
   * 48 MHz Arm® Cortex®-M4 microprocessor with a floating point unit (FPU)